 Jenessa received a Bachelor of Fine Arts degree in Modern Dance from University of Utah.
 In 2008 she won the award for State Sterling Scholar in Dance.
 She was the Artistic Dance Director, Aerobic Instructor and Dance Teacher at Willowcreek Middle School from 2014 to 2019.
 Here she choreographed for 5 musicals, ran 12 concerts, and choreographed over 70 dances in her time at Willowcreek.
 Jenessa has been teaching and choreographing dance for the past 14 years in various studios and in various schools.
 She was a member of U of U’s Performing Dance Company for 5 seasons, ran the Student Concerts for the Department of Modern dance during 2010, and performed in various other venues in and outside of the University.
 She is a member of the National Dance Education Organization (NDEO).
 Jenessa loves dance, it brings joy to her soul, and she sees it as a wonderful way in which to practice life.
 Jenessa is blessed to be a mother of 2 beautiful girls and loves to be a Mommy when she is not dancing.
 She loves the environment here at TDC and is excited to be a part of the family!

-Kallie Hatch is from Lehi, Utah.
-She grew up training in competition Jazz, Contemporary, Hip Hop and Ballet.
-As well as participated in her studio’s annual Nutcracker every year.
-In 2014 & 2015 she was the Snow Queen.
-In 2016 she was the Sugar Plum Fairy.
-In 2017 she was the Waltz Queen.
+Kallie Hatch Owens is from Lehi, Utah.
+She grew up training in competition Jazz, Lyrical, Contemporary, Hip Hop and Ballet, as well as participating in Hot Shots Dance Studio’s annual Nutcracker for 13 years.
+In 2014 & 2015 she was the Snow Queen, in 2016 she was the Sugar Plum Fairy, and in 2017 she was the Waltz Queen.
 She has won many scholarship awards from dance conventions such as, Tremaine, JUMP, LADM, and 24/7.
 She has also participated in the Ballet West Nutcracker.
 She has performed in the Utah Jazz halftime show.
-She was on Lehi Dance Company in high school, where she served as President, Choreographer, and Publicity.
-She also Lehi High School's dance sterling scholar.
-Kallie has just finished her second year at BYU and has loved being apart of and training with BYU’s Theatre Ballet.
-In her two years at BYU she has had the opportunity to be in Sleeping Beauty, Swan Lake, and George Balanchine’s Walpurgisnacht.
+She was on Lehi Dance Company in high school where she served as President, Choreographer, and Publicity Rep. She was also Lehi High School's Dance Sterling Scholar.
+Kallie recently graduated from BYU with a BFA in dance, having an emphasis on ballet.
+While at BYU, Kallie was a part of the top performing ballet company, Theatre Ballet.
+On the company, she performed in Sleeping Beauty, Swan Lake, Giselle, Paquita, George Balanchine’s Walpurgisnacht and Serenade as one of the Russian girls, and Gerald Arpino’s Reflections in the lead pas de deux, Viva Vivaldi, and Birthday Variations.
+Kallie is certified in Progressing Ballet Technique and in Stott Pilates mat and reformer.
 Kallie loves teaching, choreographing, and performing.
+She loves to share her passion for dance.

 Krisann began danceing as a child.
 The majority of her training was completed with The College of Eastern Utah’s Ballet Repretoire and Castle Country Classical Ballet School.
 Additional training came through multiple master’s classes and summer intensives including those held at Utah State University and Brigham Young University.
 Art being her other passion, she completed a degree in Fashion Design and Illustration in Long Beach, California.
 Once back in Utah, she was soon drawn back to the world of dance.
 Krisann began teaching for TDC in 2007 and has since attended a teacher training on Ballet Pedagogy taught by Maria Vegh.
 She is committed to continual learning as she teaches young dancers.
 Krisann loves to share her deep love of expression through dance with her students.